mrismanaziz/Reforestation/README.md

-## Why was the robot angry?
-Because someone kept pressing his buttons!
+## Who is the coolest Doctor in the hospital?
+The hip Doctor!